 Sagging knees are bad enough, but mine were also rough and red as though I’d been earning my living on them.
 The skin on the knees is thicker than elsewhere to help protect the joints, but it can start to look like elephant hide.
 I found that a good exfoliating AHA treatment really helps if used regularly.
 My treatment of choice is Dr. Dennis Gross Alpha Beta Glow Pad for Body ($28 in the shop), which doubles as a self-tanner with a vitamin D active.
 Additionally, if you’re using any of the Dr. Dennis Gross Alpha Beta Peels for your face, you can give your knees and elbows a swipe to get the most out of each use.

 I’m also a big fan of exfoliating lotions to help keep the skin below my neck smooth and soft.
-Arcona Pumpkin Lotion 10% ($35 in the shop) is formulated with pumpkin and glycolic acids (those trusty AHAs again) to rejuvenate all over.
+Arcona Pumpkin Lotion 10% ($35) is formulated with pumpkin and glycolic acids (those trusty AHAs again) to rejuvenate all over.
 Brighten and correct rough, patchy skin with Sweetsation Lumi*Essence Body Organic Advanced Brightening Repair Treatment ($48 in the shop), fortified with vitamin C and kojic acid.

 If you need some heavy-duty exfoliation, it’s best to implement a scrub or tool to supplement your routine.
 Jenetiqa’s Maple and Sugar Polishing Scrub ($30) is a heavenly scented scrub that smoothes and firms using a blend of antioxidants including ubiquinol.
 Stemulation Micro Derm Scrub ($34 in the shop) exfoliates using malic acid and powdered diatomaceous earth.
 Finally, if you need to bust out the heavy duty artillery, try Trophy Skin Microderm MD ($299 in the shop) a microdermabrasion tool that can be used all over, just don’t forget to change the filter!